SteveMarshall/stevemarshall.github.io/cv.md

 <span><time datetime="2017-12-01">December 2018</time>--Present</span>
 {: .meta}

-**Set [the MOJ's strategy direction for software hosting](https://mojdigital.blog.gov.uk/2018/10/15/how-were-making-our-hosting-simpler-more-cost-effective-and-more-modern/)**, including **managing and providing technical and strategic direction for 5 in-house infrastructure teams**, comprising ~70 staff, as well as numerous supplier teams.
-Led these teams in **developing the MOJ's hosting infrastructure platforms** to ensure we can support both modern, cloud-native and legacy services appropriately.
+**Responsible for [the Ministry of Justice's strategy for software hosting](https://mojdigital.blog.gov.uk/2018/10/15/how-were-making-our-hosting-simpler-more-cost-effective-and-more-modern/)**, managing a **budget of ~£90m** of public money, and **responsible for operational reliability of ~500 services underpinning the UK's justice system** including courts, prisons, and legal aid.

+**Leading ~70 staff in 5 teams across 3 locations**, along with various supplier teams, **developing the MOJ's hosting infrastructure platforms** for both modern, cloud-native and legacy services, and leading the MOJ's move to public cloud hosting.

-**Responsible for ongoing operational reliability of ~500 services**, both staff and citizen facing. **Ensuring delivery of of high quality infrastructure** services by coaching and mentoring product teams.
-**Managing supplier delivery to ensure good value for money** and follow current government standards and guidance.
+**Ensuring delivery of of high quality infrastructure** services by coaching and mentoring product teams. **Managing ~30 suppliers' work to ensure good value for money** and follow current government standards and guidance.

-**Managing a budget of ~£90m** of public money, including staff costs and **contracts with 30 suppliers of various sizes**.

 ### Head of Technical Architecture and Software Development at [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice)